anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.md

 <a name="2.1"></a>
 ## 2.1 Introduction

-This chapter aims to pull through the requirements that are defined in the Reference Model and only if there are additional requirements needed for this Reference Architecture then additional entries will be created in section [2.3](#2.3) below.
+This chapter will use the requirements defined in the overall Reference Model and only make additional entires in section [2.3](#2.3) if there are additional requirements needed for this Reference Architecture.

+<a name="2.1.1"></a>
+## 2.1.1 Definitions
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

 <a name="2.2"></a>
 ## 2.2 Reference Model Requirements

-The tables below contains the requirements pulled through from the Reference Model to cover the Basic and Network Intensive profiles.
-The table will also include a reference to the specification from [Chapter 04 - Architecture Specification](./chapter04.md) to ensure traceability.
+The tables below contains the requirements from the Reference Model to cover the Basic and Network Intensive profiles.
+The table also includes a reference to the specification from [Chapter 04 - Architecture Specification](./chapter04.md) to ensure traceability.

-To ensure alignment with the infrastructure profile catalogue, the following requirements have been pulled through:
+To ensure alignment with the infrastructure profile catalogue, the following requirements are referenced through:
 - Those relating to Cloud Infrastructure Software Profiles
 - Those relating to Cloud Infrastructure Hardware Profiles
 - Those relating to Storage Extensions (S extension)